-The box cover illustrations are by Ken Kelly.
+The box cover illustrations are by Ken Kelly, although both images existed prior to the creation of the games rather than having been designed for them.
 The painting used for the Witchaven I box is titled "Death's End" and you can even buy a 20" resin statue based on it for the low, low price of $2,500.
 The one on the Witchaven II box is called "Field of Fury".

 Similarly to Corridor 7 (an earlier Capstone game), the Witchaven games contain a jumpscare feature which causes a demonic phantom skull to occasionally appear in front of the player, accompanied by a dramatic sound.
 The skull has no effect on the player character's stats.

 The experience level names in Witchaven II were borrowed from old versions of Dungeons & Dragons; the names "Swashbuckler" and "Myrmidon" that would be between "Hero" and "Champion" in D&D were omitted but the progression is otherwise identical.